mzubkovalanars/astro-figmaland-landing/src/content/blog/figmaland-for-beginners.md

 ---
 title: 'Figma Land for Beginners: Getting Started'
 description:
   'Figma Land is an incredibly user-friendly platform that makes it easy for beginners to dive into the world of design.'
 pubDate: 'Jul 02 2022'
-image: './images/blog-placeholder-2.jpg'
+cover: '/images/blog-placeholder-2.jpg'
 ---

 Are you new to Figma Land and wondering how to get started?
 This post is for you!
 Figma Land is an